The Awful Truth: Songs and choreography

 During pre-production, McCarey knew that he needed two songs for important scenes in the picture.
 Composer Ben Oakland and lyricist Milton Drake wrote two numbers for the film, "I Don't Like Music" and "My Dreams Are Gone with the Wind".
 Both were finished by the time principal photography began.
 Compton's original delivery of "My Dreams Are Gone with the Wind" and Dunne's reprise of it were filmed by July 25.

 One critical scene in The Awful Truth occurs in a nightclub, during which both Dunne and Grant dance.
 In a second scene, Dunne's character dances in front of Jerry, his fiancée, and her family.
 Usually, the production would hire a choreographer for these scenes, but McCarey declined to do so.
 Instead, he asked an African American youth working on the Columbia lot to teach Dunne and Grant how to dance.
 Their inept efforts to imitate him made their on-screen dances funnier.
-Ralph Bellamy was required to do the fictional "Balboa Stomp" in the nightclub scene while Irene Dunne largely stands by, feebly trying to imitate him.
+Ralph Bellamy was required to do the fictional "Balboa Stomp" in the nightclub scene while Irene Dunne feebly tries to imitate him.
 The dance proved so physically intimidating that Bellamy lost 15 lb and his muscles and joints were sore for weeks afterward.
 Irene Dunne choreographed the burlesque dance which her character performs at the Vance mansion to embarrass Jerry.
 In rehearsal, Leo McCarey asked her to insert a "stripper bump" into her routine.
 Dunne replied, "Never could do that."
 McCarey laughed so hard at her response that he asked her to include it in the performance.

 One of the film's best remembered comedy moments is when Lucy Warriner accompanies an out of tune Dan Leeson on the piano while he sings "Home on the Range".
 This was filmed on June 21, the first day of filming.
 McCarey wanted the song in the film, but knew neither performer would agree if requested.
 Instead, McCarey tricked them into it by casually asking Dunne if she could play the piano.
 She said she could, a little.
 McCarey then asked Bellamy if he could sing.
 The actor said he knew the words to the song, but could not sing.
 McCarey asked them to do the song anyway, telling Bellamy to "belt it out" in an Oklahoman accent.
 McCarey had their performance filmed, and it turned out so well that he ordered the footage printed.
 Dunne was furious when she realized McCarey had intended to use the footage in the film all along.